ikuhamada/state-hands-on/index.rst

 Welcome to the STATE hands-on tutorial!
 =======================================

-This is the home to the STATE tutorial.
+This is the home to the STATE hands-on tutorial.
 A documentation of the STATE code can be found `here <https://state-doc.readthedocs.io>`_.

 .. toctree::
    :maxdepth: 5
    :hidden:

    about
+   CMD/CMD41/Beginner/index.rst
+   CMD/CMD41/SC/index.rst
    CMD/ACMD2022_ITB/Beginner/index.rst
    CMD/ACMD2022_UPM/Beginner/index.rst
    CMD/ACMD2022_TDMU/Beginner/index.rst